Language

 When the argument to split() is omitted (or set to None), consecutive whitespace characters are treated as a single delimiter, and leading and trailing whitespace is also removed.
 Passing an empty string as the delimiter raises a ValueError.

 With join(), it is Python convention to write the separator first.
 This may feel counterintuitive at first, but it has advantages — for example, you can concatenate elements with no separator by writing "".join(parts).
 All elements passed to join() must be strings.
-If the iterable contains integers or other non-string types, a TypeError is raised, so convert them with str() beforehand.
+If the iterable contains integers or other non-string types, a TypeError is raised, so you can convert them with str() beforehand.

 For string replacement, see str.replace().
 For trimming whitespace, see str.strip().